TPower2112/cv/readme.md

  - Developed a technical questionnaire for application and business owners to obtain any special requirements needed prior to VM migration.
  - Obtained the technical requirements from the storage, virtual infrastructure, network, and data center teams to support the VM migration to a HP 3PAR array and Gen8 blade servers.
  - Provided status updates and VM inventory reports to project stakeholders.

+**Server Team Lead** @ [TELUS](https://telus.com) *(March 2013-March 2014)*

+ - Led the onsite server team, which consisted of five teammates.
+ - Acted as a point of escalation for any project or operational issues.
+ - Worked with the onsite TELUS manager to resolve any issues and to plan for additional project work.
+ - Developed Statements of Work for the onsite client.
+ - Vetted the server team weekly infrastructure changes.

+**Systems Engineer** @ [TELUS](https://telus.com) *(January 2011-March 2013)*

+- Provided BlackBerry Enterprise Server (BES) consultation services to resolve ongoing issues with custom application development and deployment.
+- Redesigned the BES environment to provide High Availability for the BlackBerry Administration Service (BAS) and to ensure timely application deployments.
+- Supported 1200 user mobile sales force.
+- Worked on numerous infrastructure projects ranging from adding storage for the virtual infrastructure, consolidating DNS, and implementing AirWatch Mobile Device Management solution.
+- Created project and technical support documentation for the Service Desk, Tier 2, and Tier 3 teams.

+**Quality Assurance (QA) Analyst** @ [BlackBerry](https://blackberry.com) *(March 2009-Septemeber 2010)*

+- A member of the QA and BES Escalation teams.
+- Awarded the Knowledge Centered Service (KCS) Coaches First Choice for creating technical knowledge based (KB) articles